IRReza/hexcrafters-handbook/README.md

 The app provides stats for summoners including:

 - How many chests you've earned this season,
-- The max chests available to earn this season (with a progess bar of earned chests out of max),
+- The max chests available to earn this season (with a progress bar of earned chests out of max),
 - How many chests you're on track to get by the end of this season, and
 - Your total champion mastery level.

-The heart of the application, athough, is the champion section.
-Here, we analyze your stats and mastery data to detemine the best champions for you to play if you want to earn chests.
+The heart of the application, although, is the champion section.
+Here, we analyze your stats and mastery data to determine the best champions for you to play if you want to earn chests.
 We group in a couple categories:

 - Champions you have the best chance of getting a chest with by earning a "S" yourself
 - Champions you have the best chance to get a chest with if you're friend in your party is likely to get the "S" for you
 - Champions you've already earned chests for
-- Champions that have no ranked stats or mastery data (possibly havent played)
+- Champions that have no ranked stats or mastery data (possibly haven’t played)

 Also, you're able to see your best mastery level with each champ.

-I've found this to be a great tool for when you're in champ select and you want to chose a champ to play that you haven't earned a chest already for (because you can't look at your profile when in champ select).
+I've found this to be a great tool for when you're in champ select and you want to choose a champ to play that you haven't earned a chest already for (because you can't look at your profile when in champ select).
 On top of that, you can look at which champs you've got the best shot at and filter it by position.

 ## Additional Features
 Additional features include: